rxw/snapy/README.md

 A Python library for the Snapchat API.

-An fork of pysnap by [martinp](https://github.com/martinp/pysnap) updated to use the new Snapchat API.
+A fork of pysnap by [martinp](https://github.com/martinp/pysnap) updated to use the new Snapchat API.

 Installation